-This pendant is made with one and a half paper bag.
+This pendant lamp with DIY lampshade is made with one and a half paper bag.
+I love these retro style Trader Joe’s grocery bags and the idea of up-cycling.
+You can use any paper of similar size and thickness.
 All you need is a little folding!

 No worries if you are not familiar with origami, I have an easy-to-understand folding template and diagram for you to download and practice so you can make your own origami paper pendant lamp shade!

 Print it out on a piece of letter size paper and practice a little.
 The key here is to get comfortable with the “mountain” and “valley” folds.
 Mountain folds are towards you, and valley folds away from you!

 Add your name to form below to download folding pattern for this paper lamp shade :

 Step 1.
 How to make a perfect size origami DIY lampshade from two paper grocery bags ( or any paper )

 - Pendant cord: here are a few of my favorite, in case one of them sells out- a super cute black and white cord , a white pendant cord, Ikea Hemma cord in black or white, and a two pack white pendant cord with on-off switch!

 - Important: when choosing bulbs, it’s important to choose those that does not generate too much heat, such as these LED Light Bulbs: they are 7.5 watt but light up like 40 watts.
 If you want something brighter for a larger room, these 10.5-watt LED Light Bulbs will light up like 60 watts!
 We prefer the 7.5 watt LED bulbs for over a desk area.
 NO incandescent bulbs should be used near paper!